Thinker: Learning to Plan and Act: Agent Behavior Analysis

 To further investigate how real action is selected given the same search result, we used the imaginary action and reset action outputs from the trained agent and considered two different ways of selecting the real action: (i) the real action output by the trained agent, (ii) the real action output by MCTS, which is sampled based on visit counts with different temperatures $T \in \{0.25, 1\}$ as in MuZero \cite{schrittwieser2020mastering}.
 For each method, we calculated the portion of the real action that corresponded to the highest visit count, the second highest visit count, and so on.
 The result is shown in the left panel of Figure \ref{fig:real}.
 Additionally, we computed the same for the mean rollout return and the maximum rollout return of child nodes, as shown in the middle and right panels of the figure.

 The figure shows that most of the real action selected by the agents corresponds to the child node with the highest visit counts or rollout returns.
 The figures also suggest that the maximum rollout return is the most indicative of the agent's real action among the three statistics.
 In contrast, MCTS tends to select the real action with the highest visit count.
 Notably, the action with the highest visit count does not necessarily correspond to the action with the highest rollout return, as evidenced by MCTS with $T=0.25$, which chooses the action with the highest visit count with over 80\% probability, yet only around half of these actions correspond to the one with the highest rollout return.
-The simultaneous consideration of both rollout returns and visit counts by the trained agent seems more intuitively reasonable - it is unwise to follow a poor plan even if it is simulated numerous times.
+The simultaneous consideration of both rollout returns and visit counts by the trained agent seems more intuitively reasonable—it is unwise to follow a poor plan even if it is simulated numerous times.

-\subsection{Comparison with MCTS}
+\paragraph{Comparison with MCTS}

 Lastly, to compare the efficiency of the trained agents across all three action sets with MCTS, we assess the solving rates of both the trained agents and MCTS.
-In MCTS, we utilize the model learned by the agent at the end of training, and we test a range of planning steps\footnote{Note that the number of planning steps differs from the number of simulations, as the former includes traversing expanded nodes while the latter does not.} spanning over \{5,10,20,40,80,160,320,640,1280,2560\}.
+In MCTS, we utilize the model learned by the agent at the end of training, and we test a range of simulation steps\footnote{Note that the stage length can be smaller than the number of simulations, as the former includes traversing expanded nodes while the latter does not.} spanning over \{5,10,20,40,80,160,320,640,1280,2560\}.
 The results are depicted in Figure \ref{fig:mcts}.
-We observe that MCTS needs 1280 planning steps to match the performance of a trained agent, which achieves the same results with only 20 planning steps.
-This notable difference highlights the potential benefits of trained agents compared to hand-crafted algorithms — they exhibit the capacity to conduct searches with increased efficiency, particularly within limited computational resources.
+We observe that MCTS needs 1280 simulation steps to match the performance of a trained agent, which achieves the same results with only 20 stage length.
+This notable difference highlights the potential benefits of trained agents compared to handcrafted algorithms—they exhibit the capacity to conduct searches with increased efficiency, particularly within limited computational resources.